Malawi University of Science and Technology: Mixon Faluweki

 Mixon is a lecturer in Physics.
 He invented the Padoko charger that was critical in assisting people to be able to charge their gadgets just from peddling a bicycle.

 Gama Bandawe

-Lecturer and expert in medical virology.
+Gama Bandawe is a medical virologist and an associate professor in biomedical sciences in the Department of Biological Sciences in the Academy of Medical Sciences at MUST.
 He has published extensively on HIV/AIDS with clinical perspectives.
+He is the Coordinator of the center for Clinical and Biological Sciences Research (CCBSR) in the Academy of Medical Sciences.
+He is also the lead scientist in the newly established MUST Bacteriophage Research Unit (MBRU).
 Gama has championed collaborations between the University and the seeding labs program which has/is benefited/benefiting the university at large.

 Andrew Mtewa

 Lecturer in Chemistry and PhD fellow in drug development with a translational research approach focusing on drugs from hit sources to the clinic.
 He has authored books, book chapters and journal articles.